Cardamom

 Method

-Store whole pods in airtight glass containers away from light, heat, and moisture
+Store whole pods in an airtight container away from light and moisture in a cool, dark pantry or cupboard

 Duration